AIHubCentral/docs/assets/Realtime Voice Changer/Local/Tg-Develop's W-Okada Fork.md

 After you start the program for the first time and it finished downloading files, but you have slow/unstable internet connection it might say Failed to download or verify: ... followed by "Press Enter to continue" at the end, then the pretrain download failed.
 To fix it, you can either:

 !!!
-Method 1
+Method 1 (Use the Manager)
-Retry with a better connection later.
+As of version **b2397**, the program does not download all files at once.
+1. Open the WebUI.
+2. Go to **Advanced Settings**.
+3. Look for the **Download Manager**.
+4. Manually download the specific pretrain files you are missing or that failed.
 !!!

 !!!
-Method 2
+Method 2 (Manual Fix)
+If the manager is not working or you cannot access the WebUI:
 1. Go to the "pretrain" folder in the MMVCServerSIO folder.
 2. Delete everything inside it if there is anything.
 3. Download the [Zipped Version of the Pretrained folder](https://github.com/Nick088Official/Wokada-Tg-Develop-Fork-Pretrain/releases/download/b2364/pretrain.zip)
 4. Extract the pretrain.zip, be sure the pretrain folder contains only the files, not a pretrain folder inside another pretrain folder with the files.
-5. Then run MMVCServerSIO.exe again, this time it should work.
+5. Then run MMVCServerSIO.exe again.
 !!!

 ### Crackle Fix